FardinAhsanSakib/DietAI/README.md

 # DietAI

-DietAI is a minizinc project on minimising the cost of a balanced diet.
-The documentation is included for details.
+An application to provide the user with a diet plan.
+This diet plan is optimized using the cost of the items where the BMI, body fat, gender etc are taken as constraints.

+For details, view documentation here : https://github.com/FardinAhsanSakib/DietAI/blob/master/Documentation.pdf